Editor’s Note: This blog post was written by Sheila Miller of Yogapedia who goes into detail about the benefits of yoga and travel.

 During an extended trip on Costa Rica getaways, I finally started using my Neti Pot daily.
 Those fantastical sounding claims about it improving your sleep (among many other benefits)?
 They proved true for me.

-Going Deeper with yoga retreat vacations and more in 2021
+Going Deeper with yoga retreat vacations in 2023

 There are so many yoga retreat vacations that it can be hard to choose.
 I recommend finding a teacher from whom you’d like to learn, a technique or practice you’d like to spend time with, or a place to which you feel a connection.